QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df
 ```

-3. We can use `.apply()` method to modify by rows/columns as a whole
+3. We can use the `.apply()` method to modify rows/columns as a whole

 ```{code-cell} python3
 def update_row(row):